RTFParallella/RTFParallella.doc/shared_mem.rst

 Shared memory model
 -------------------------------

-Shared memory address space ranges from address 0x01000000 to address 0x03FFFFFF, within this address space, all shred labels should assigned.
+Shared memory address space spans 16 MB of the DRAM. within this address space, all shared labels should assigned.
+Shared memory between the epiphany processor and ARM host starts with address :envvar:`0x8e000000` and ends with address :envvar:`0x8f000000`.

 All labels of the same type will be allocated to an array of that type.
 Accessing those labels can be done by simply accessing the index of the array.